netxms/netxms-doc/admin/data-collection.rst

                     setting for newly created DCI.
 Simple              Resulting value will be calculated as a difference
                     between current raw value and previous raw value.
-                    By raw value is meant the parameter value originally received from host.
+                    By raw value is meant the metric's value originally received from host.
 Average per second  Resulting value will be calculated as a difference
                     between current raw value and previous raw value,